IPCLab/VKFPos/README.md

 ## Visualize
-Change the `--checkpoint_file` in the visualize.py to your trained checkpoint, and run `visualize.py`# VKFPos
+Change the `--checkpoint_file` in the visualize.py to your trained checkpoint, and run `visualize.py`
-# VKFPos